bcluca/backstubber/README.md

 Features
 --------

-Backstubber lets you easily stub your JSON backend, e.g.:
+Backstubber lets you easily stub any JSON backend, e.g.:

 * Serve JSON files directly from your file system
 * Generate dynamic data using functions